fchollet/keras-blog/content/the-future-of-deep-learning.md

 Title: The future of deep learning
 Date: 2017-07-18
 Category: Essays
-Status: Draft
 Author: Francois Chollet

 This post is adapted from Section 3 of Chapter 9 of my book, [Deep Learning with Python](https://www.manning.com/books/deep-learning-with-python?a_aid=keras&a_bid=76564dff) (Manning Publications).
 It is part of a series of two posts on the current limitations of deep learning, and its future.
-You can read the first part there: ["The Limitations of Deep Learning"](TODO).
+You can read the first part here: [The Limitations of Deep Learning](https://blog.keras.io/the-limitations-of-deep-learning.html).

 ---

-This is a more speculative post aimed at opening up horizons to people who want to either get into a research program or start doing independent research.
 Given what we know of how deep nets work, of their limitations, and of the current state of the research landscape, can we predict where things are headed in the medium term?
 Here are some purely personal thoughts.
 Note that I don't have a crystal ball, so a lot of what I anticipate might fail to become reality.
+This is a completely speculative post.
 I am sharing these predictions not because I expect them to be proven completely right in the future, but because they are interesting and actionable in the present.

 At a high-level, the main directions in which I see promise are:

 * Models closer to general-purpose computer programs, built on top of far richer primitives than our current differentiable layers—this is how we will get to *reasoning* and *abstraction*, the fundamental weakness of current models.
-* New forms of learning that make the above possible—allowing to move away from just differentiable transforms.
+* New forms of learning that make the above possible—allowing models to move away from just differentiable transforms.
 * Models that require less involvement from human engineers—it shouldn't be your job to tune knobs endlessly.
 * Greater, systematic reuse of previously learned features and architectures; meta-learning systems based on reusable and modular program subroutines.

 Additionally, do note that these considerations are not specific to the sort of supervised learning that has been the bread and butter of deep learning so far—rather, they are applicable to any form of machine learning, including unsupervised, self-supervised, and reinforcement learning.
+It is not fundamentally important where your labels come from or what your training loop looks like; these different branches of machine learning are just different facets of a same construct.

 Let's dive in.

 ## Models as programs

-As we explained in the previous post, a necessary transformational development that we can expect in the field of machine learning is a move away from models that perform purely *pattern recognition* and can only achieve *local generalization*, towards models able of *abstraction* and
+As we noted in our previous post, a necessary transformational development that we can expect in the field of machine learning is a move away from models that perform purely *pattern recognition* and can only achieve *local generalization*, towards models capable of *abstraction* and
 *reasoning*, that can achieve *extreme generalization*.
-Current AI programs that are capable of basic forms of reasoning are all hard-coded by human programmers: software that relies on search algorithms, graph manipulation, formal logic.
-In the future, they may well be fully learned, with no human involvment.
+Current AI programs that are capable of basic forms of reasoning are all hard-coded by human programmers: for instance, software that relies on search algorithms, graph manipulation, formal logic.
+In DeepMind's AlphaGo, for example, most of the "intelligence" on display is designed and hard-coded by expert programmers (e.g. Monte-Carlo tree search); learning from data only happens in specialized submodules (value networks and policy networks).
+But in the future, such AI systems may well be fully learned, with no human involvement.

 What could be the path to make this happen?
+Consider a well-known type of network: RNNs.
-Consider RNNs.
-Importantly, RNNs have slightly less limitations than feedfoward networks.
+Importantly, RNNs have slightly less limitations than feedforward networks.
 That is because RNNs are a bit more than a mere geometric transformation: they are geometric transformations *repeatedly applied inside a `for` loop*.
 The temporal `for` loop is itself hard-coded by human developers: it is a built-in assumption of the network.
 Naturally, RNNs are still extremely limited in what they can represent, primarily because each step they perform is still just a differentiable geometric transformation, and the way they carry information from step to step is via points in a continuous geometric space (state vectors).
-Now, imagine neural networks that would be "augmented" in a similar way with programming primitives such as `for` loops—but not just a single hard-coded `for` loop with a hard-coded memory, rather, a large set of primitives that the model would be free to manipulate to expand its processing function, such as `if` branches, `while` statements, variable creation, disk storage, sorting operators, and many more.
+Now, imagine neural networks that would be "augmented" in a similar way with programming primitives such as `for` loops—but not just a single hard-coded `for` loop with a hard-coded geometric memory, rather, a large set of programming primitives that the model would be free to manipulate to expand its processing function, such as `if` branches, `while` statements, variable creation, disk storage for long-term memory, sorting operators, advanced datastructures like lists, graphs, and hashtables, and many more.
 The space of programs that such a network could represent would be far broader than what can be represented with current deep learning models, and some of these programs could achieve superior generalization power.

 In a word, we will move away from having on one hand "hard-coded algorithmic intelligence" (handcrafted software) and on the other hand
 "learned geometric intelligence" (deep learning).
-We will have instead a blend of formal algorithmic modules that provide reasoning and abstraction capabilities, and geometric modules that provide intuition and pattern recognition capabilities.
+We will have instead a blend of formal algorithmic modules that provide *reasoning and abstraction* capabilities, and geometric modules that provide *informal intuition and pattern recognition* capabilities.
 The whole system would be learned with little or no human involvement.

 A related subfield of AI that I think may be about to take off in a big way is that of *program synthesis*, in particular neural program